hanfengzhai/multiscale-graphene-fracture/README.md

 ![doc/graphene_web.png](doc/graphene_web.png)

-Course project for [Multiscale Computational Mechanics](https://classes.cornell.edu/browse/roster/SP21/class/MAE/6260).
 If you use the code please cite:

 ```
 @misc{zhai2022multiscale,